csfive/Nand2Tetris/01/chapter.md

   width="600px"
   caption="Figure 1.7 A screen shot of simulating an Xor chip on the hardware simulator.
 The simulator state is shown just after the test script has completed running.
 The pin values correspond to the last simulation step (a = b = 1).
-Note that the output file generated by the simulation is consistent with the Xor truth table, indicating that the loaded HDL program delivers a correct
+Note that the output file generated by the simulation is consistent with the Xor truth table, indicating that the loaded HDL program delivers a correct Xor functionality.
-Xor functionality.
 The compare file, not shown in the figure and typically specified by the chip’s client, has exactly the same structure and contents as that of the output file.
-The fact that the two files agree with each other is evident from the status message displayed at the bottom of the screen."
+The factthat the two files agree with each other is evident from the status message displayed at the bottom of the screen."
 />

 ### 1.2.1 The Nand Gate